 -1 cup / 250 ml heavy cream, minimum 40% butterfat

-First of all, make the sweet crust.
+For the Pink Candied Almond Tart Recipe, first of all, make the sweet crust.
 You’ll only need half of the quantity for this tart, but it’s much easier and more convenient to use the quantities I give here.
 Then you can freeze the other half and use it for another recipe.

 Place all the ingredients, with the exception of the egg, in a mixing bowl or the bowl of a stand mixer.